science64/DynaTMT-py-SB/README.md

     **To install: an open command prompt (CMD), write this code in the folder where setup.py is located 'pip install .'**

+## Documentation

+For more detailed information about the project, including installation instructions, usage guides, and API documentation, please visit our [GitHub Wiki](https://github.com/science64/DynaTMT-py-SB/wiki).

 ## Functions in the Class
       All the availabe current function list:
           - get_channels(input)